BorgwardtLab/SiNIMin/README.md

 # SiNIMin

-This repository contains the code for the *significant Network Interval Mining* approach, short SiNIMin, described in _Network-guided detection of candidate intervals that exhibit genetic heterogeneity_ (under review).
+This repository contains the code for the *significant Network Interval Mining* approach, short SiNIMin, and its permutation-testing based counterpart SiNIMin-WY.
+The methods are described in _Network-guided detection of candidate intervals that exhibit genetic heterogeneity_ (under review).

-## Data formatting.
+## Data formatting

 Assuming we are given a data set of n samples with d binary features.
 An example of all files can be found in the folder _examples_.